dotlang/language/README.md

 //inside function adder
 assert false, "Error!";  //throw exception and exit
 //outside: catching error
-`var x = adder(5,6); var x: Exception = get_exception(); if ( x.has_value ) {...};`
+func ... var x = adder(5,6); ... } assert { var x: Exception = get_exception(); if ( x.has_value ) ... }
 ```
 - There is no `finally` in Electron.
 Each variable which is not part of return value of the function, will be cleaned-up upon function exit (even if there is an exception).
 This is done by calling `dispose` function on that type.
 You can also manually call this function in case you need to cleanup the resource earlier.
+- You can do custom cleanup or exception catching in post-conditions defined using assert keyword.

 ###for, break, continue
 ```